mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/rhino-to-revit.md

 Directshapes cannot be places in Sub-Categories.
 For additional graphic controls, View Filters can be apoplied to custom parameter values.

+{% capture api_warning_note %}
-Note: Directshapes created from smooth NURBS surfaces in Rhino may some in as smooth solid or converted to a mesh by Revit.
+Directshapes created from smooth NURBS surfaces in Rhino may some in as smooth solid or converted to a mesh by Revit.
 If the NURBS is converted to a mesh, that is a symptom that the NURBS geometry was rejected by Revit.
 There are many reasons for this, but very often this projecm can be fixed in Rhino.
+{% endcapture %}
+{% include ltr/warning_note.html note=api_warning_note %}

 ### Rhino objects as Loadable Families